 Kindred Thoughts Bookstore

 Kindred Thoughts, owned by Karin Smith and Derek Tompkins, is the only brick-and-mortar bookstore in downtown Bridgeport.
-In 2025, the Adrienne Kirby Family Literacy Project will purchase more than $15,000 in books from Kindred Thoughts to support literacy programs at Hall Neighborhood House.
+The Adrienne Kirby Family Literacy Project purchases books and literacy supplied from Kindred Thoughts to support literacy programs at Hall Neighborhood House.
 Through this ongoing commitment, the AKFLP remains the store’s largest customer, helping sustain a locally owned business and keeping a vital community bookstore open in downtown Bridgeport.

 Child Development Lab

 A central component of the Adrienne Kirby Family Literacy Project is the partnership between the Department of Psychological and Brain Sciences and Hall Neighborhood House, which gives students enrolled in PSYC 2150: Child Development hands-on internship experience in the infant, toddler, and preschool classrooms at HNH.
-Dr. Haber (Spring 2025) and Dr. Peloso (Fall 2025) continued this tradition, bringing students to HNH during their weekly lab sessions.
+Dr. Haber and Dr. Peloso continued this tradition, bringing students to HNH during their weekly lab sessions.

 This program is made possible through the support of Andrea Canuel in the Center for Social Impact, who coordinates transportation and provides funding for two Community Associates to drive the vans.
 Dean Richard Greenwald of the John Charles College of Arts & Sciences also contributes by supporting two AKFLP Graduate Assistants who help facilitate the course.